emberjs/website/source/guides/getting-ember/index.md

 ##RubyGems

-If your application uses a Ruby based build system you can use the [ember-source](http://rubygems.org/gems/ember-source) and [ember-data-source](http://rubygems.org/gems/ember-data-source) RubyGems to access ember and ember data sources from Ruby.
+If your application uses a Ruby based build system, you can use the [ember-source](http://rubygems.org/gems/ember-source) and [ember-data-source](http://rubygems.org/gems/ember-data-source) RubyGems to access ember and ember data sources from Ruby.

-If your application is built in rails the [ember-rails](http://rubygems.org/gems/ember-rails) RubyGem makes it easy to integrate Ember into your Ruby on Rails application.
+If your application is built in Rails, the [ember-rails](http://rubygems.org/gems/ember-rails) RubyGem makes it easy to integrate Ember into your Ruby on Rails application.